A man has died after entering the River Thames in London amid freezing temperatures of -3C as a cold snap continues to grip the UK.

 Is wild swimming allowed in the UK?

-As tempting as it may be to jump into any water, wild swimming is not allowed everywhere in the UK.
+As tempting as it may be to jump into any water in the summer, it is not recommended in winter and the practice is not permitted everywhere in the UK.

 In England and Wales, a “right to roam” law means most lakes and rivers are open to swimming but there are some exceptions so it is important to confirm that you have access before you start swimming.